dramtech/Senior-Design/README.md

 * AD0 - GND

 ## Android Application
-Android application is in early stages of development
+Android application is in early stages of development.

 ## OLED Display Testing code
-Using grlib library from TI driver is using I2C
+Using grlib library from TI, driver is using I2C.

 ### Pin Assignments (I2C)
 * Vcc - 3.3v